illja96/ngx-mmcdlogger/README.md

 In order to exchange diagnostic data between web application and car you will need an adapter.
 You can find ready-to-use USB or COM adapters or build one your self, [like I did](https://oshwlab.com/saskiuhia/mitsubishi-aldl-rs232-adapter-max233).

-***Notes:*** most of the adapters mulpiplex TX data to RX wire, so any request messaage will be duplicated as a reply imidietly and should be ignored.
+***Notes:*** most of the adapters multiplex TX data to RX wire, so any request message will be duplicated as a reply immediately and should be ignored.

 # Diagnostic protocol
 Diagnostic data communication protocol is UART based (1953 baud, 8 bit, 1 stop bit, no parity) in 1 byte request-reply mode with 12V logic level utilizing only a single wire.